Quantum Reservoir Computing for Realized Volatility Forecasting: Empirical Analysis

 To answer this we employ the Shapley value method, a model-agnostic technique grounded in cooperative game theory.
 Originally introduced in Ref.~\cite{shapley1953value}, the Shapley value offers a principled framework for fairly distributing the total payoff among participants in a coalition based on their individual contributions.
 This approach considers all possible combinations and permutations of features, helping to quantify the contribution of each feature to the model prediction. \citet{lundberg2017unified} adapted this concept to machine learning, proposing Shapley values as a unified and interpretable measure of feature importance that satisfies key axioms such as consistency and local accuracy.
 In this spirit, our analysis applies Shapley values to the quantum reservoir computing framework to assess how macro-financial variables contribute to realized volatility forecasts, bridging interpretability with quantum-enhanced prediction.
-Here, we evaluate the Shapley values for the \texttt{QR1} and \texttt{QR2} models by a Julia package ``ShapML''~\cite{strumbeljExplainingPredictionModels2014}.
+In theory, exact computation of Shapley values is exponential in the number of features; therefore, we typically rely on approximation methods in practice.
+In this work, we estimate Shapley values for the \texttt{QR1} and \texttt{QR2} models using the Monte Carlo sampling method~\cite{strumbeljExplainingPredictionModels2014}, as implemented in the Julia package \texttt{ShapML}.
 The choice of the features is decided according to one of following three strategies: \begin{enumerate} \item \textbf{Individual feature contribution:} In this strategy, we evaluate the contribution of each feature at each lag separately, e.g. $\{RV_{t-3},MKT_{t-3},\cdots,RV_{t-2},MKT_{t-2},\cdots, RV_{t-1},MKT_{t-1},\cdots\}$.
 The results are shown in Figs.~\ref{Fig: Shapley_values}(a) and (b), for \texttt{QR1} and \texttt{QR2} models, respectively.
 As expected, in both models, the $RV_{t-1}$ has the most contribution in predicting the future outcome $RV_t$. \\ \item \textbf{Feature-family contribution:} In this strategy, we evaluate the contribution of each feature family irrespective of the time lag.
 Therefore, during the evaluation of the Shapley value when we evaluate the contribution of one feature type, e.g. for realized volatility $RV$, we consider contributions from all $\lbrace RV_{t-3}, RV_{t-2}, RV_{t-1}\rbrace$ time-lagged steps.
 The results are shown in Figs.~\ref{Fig: Shapley_values}(c) and (d) for the \texttt{QR1} and \texttt{QR2} models respectively.
 Interestingly, the Shapley value-based method furnishes a somewhat different ordering of feature importance compared to the forward selection method results depicted in Fig.~\ref{Fig: Performance_MSE}.
 Note that this is not inconsistent and stems from the fact that the Shapley value is computed when all the features are embedded in the model while the forward selection method works by considering each individual feature in isolation. \\ \item \textbf{Time lagged feature contribution:} In this strategy, we evaluate the contribution of all the features at a given time-lag, e.g. $F_{t-k}=\{RV_{t-k},MKT_{t-k},\cdots\}$.
 We expect that the more recent data contributes the most towards future prediction compared to historical data.
 The results are shown in Figs.~\ref{Fig: Shapley_values}(e) and (f) for \texttt{QR1} and \texttt{QR2} respectively.
 As expected, in both models our expectation is borne out and the more recent data are indeed more useful. \end{enumerate}